NBISweden/elixir_evaluation_evaluation/docs/introduction.md

-on how, with the same goals in mind, a similar set of evaluation questions were developed and how the best questions of this set were selected, with the goal of helping to make course evalutions (even) more useful.
+on how, with the same goals in mind, a similar set of evaluation questions were developed and how the best questions of this set were selected, with the goal of helping to make course evaluations (even) more useful.

 ## References